For respected surgeon Payam Jarrah-Nejad, MD, FICS, FACS, service to people in the community and the world at large is vitally important.

 "They don't often think of the work needed to try and correct disfiguring injuries or a cleft lip or palette.
 In developed nations, we're fortunate that these procedures are usually handled in a fairly simple manner when children are in their very early infancy, but that's not always the case in less affluent areas.
 These relatively simple operations can make a huge difference in the life of a child as they grow into adulthood."

 For Dr. J volunteer work is an extension of his regular day-to-day job in that he sees his work as a way to help people get the most out of their lives.

 Whether patients are receiving rhinoplasty, which often improves the appearance of the nose while making breathing easier, or women correcting some of the less flattering after-effects of childbirth with mommy makeover surgery, Dr. J sees both his paying job and his volunteer work as being primarily a matter of service.

 While plastic surgery is often criticized by less knowledgeable individuals as being all about surface appearances and vanity, it does a disservice both to doctors and patients in the opinion of Dr. J.

 Whether a surgery is intended to fix a third-world child's cleft palette or removing skin folds from a Beverly Hills resident who has lost significant amounts of weight following a pregnancy or a successful weight loss operation, Dr. J sees his work as being about helping people have the comfort and confidence they need to have the best possible lives.

 To learn more about Dr. J's work or to find out about a free initial consultation visit the doctor's web site at www.DrJPlasticSurgery.com or call his office at 310-993-3800.

-*News Release by Dr. J Plastic Surgery: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Dr. J Plastic Surgery).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.